daharper/TicTacToe/README.md

 Three players (Tipsy, Genghis, Boris) use simple rules I created to drive the player.

-Sima Yi uses the Minimax algorithm I adapted from a game site (see Analyzer in the code).
+Sima Yi uses the Minimax algorithm I adapted from a game site, he is unbeatable.

+You select a player by clicking on the button with their name, located below the board.

 **Note**: If you play against Sima Yi there may be a one second delay betwen moves - at some point I'll add a busy indicator.
-Boris seems to perform as well as Sima Yi and his moves are instant.
+Boris seems to perform almost as well as Sima Yi without any delay.

 There is a console application included in the solution which randomly pits computer players against each other.
+It keeps statistics and continues until the user hits x.
 Sima Yi and Boris are both unbeaten, but Sima Yi has the better win percentage:

 ![Screenshot_20230918_033355](https://github.com/daharper/TicTacToe/assets/2164086/df55a205-8246-4100-9a28-e8d1c9298993)